chardur/SVM-Example-R/README.md

 The [data report](https://chardur.github.io/SVM-Example-R/report.html) correlation analysis indicated that CP (chest pain) and thalachh (maximum heart rate) had high correlation with output.
 Here is a graph with these two features:
 <img src="scatter-graph-original.jpg" alt="image">

-You can see the support vector in the graph below separating the red and blue shaded areas:
+You can see the support vector in the graph below separating the red and blue shaded areas.
+The lower left (low chest pain, low max heart rate) section in red has a higher rate of 0 output (less chance of heart attack).
+As it fades into the blue color, the rate of 1 output (more chance of heart attack) is higher.
+The white area indicates the support vector found in the model.

 <img src="scatter-graph-svm.jpg" alt="image">